The Rate Entry Detail Lightning Web Component (LWC) is found on the Rate Entry Lightning Record Page.

 Depending on the value set for the Rate Type field, additional fields are added to the LWC.

-The table below describes the additional fields based on the value of the Rate Type.
+The following table describes the additional fields based on the value of the Rate Type.
+Enter the Rate Entry information as required.

 Service Level